-Examples of collaborative virtual environments include DIVE [99], MASSIVE [100], VRML-extension [101], COVEN [102], DEVRL [103], and VirtuOsi [104].
-Many of them have focused on 3D virtual worlds, while others have attempted to address a wide range of issues related to collaborative virtual environments, such as avatar design, users' awareness, dynamic behaviours, system scalability, human factors and interest management.
+Examples of collaborative virtual environments include DVIE [CH93], MASSIVE [GB95], VRML-extension [Bro95], COVEN [NT96], DEVRL [SUB96], and VirtuOsi [BBG94].
+Many of them have focused on 3D virtual worlds, while others have attempted to address a wide range of issues related to collaborative virtual environments, such as avatar design (body-like figures), users' awareness, dynamic behaviours, system scalability, human factors and interest management.
 However, most of these environments were built independently on a project-based infrastructure by assembling different technologies together in an ad hoc manner.